 Part of the problem, the report said, was that progress on global energy efficiency slowed 'dramatically' in 2017 due to a drop in both policy coverage and stringency, as well as lower energy prices.
 The world's energy intensity improved by just 1.7per cent in 2017 compared with an average of 2.3 per cent over the previous three years.

+According to the report, global emissions will need to peak soon and decline sharply to 2020 if the world's long-term climate goals are to be met.
+But the IEA warned that the necessary decline will now need to be even greater given that 2017's emissions intensity improved by less than one-third of what would be needed.
 The share of low-carbon energy sources must increase by 1.1 percentage points every year, the IEA said, or more than five times 2017's growth.
 In the power sector, generation from renewable sources would need to increase by an average of 700 TWh per year, or 80 percent more than the 380 TWh increase found in 2017.
 There was some good news though, with the IEA noting that some major economies saw a decline in CO2 emissions, including the US, UK, Mexico and Japan.
 The US led the way in reducing carbon emissions due to its increased deployment of renewables.

 IEA Executive Director Dr. Fatih Birol put the problem starkly.
 'The significant growth in global energy-related carbon dioxide emissions in 2017 tells us that current efforts to combat climate change are far from sufficient,' he said.
 'For example, there has been a dramatic slowdown in the rate of improvement in global energy efficiency as policymakers have put less focus in this area.'
-The full report may be accessed here.
-Graphics credit: International Energy Agency.